 Her major teachers were Kim Harriman, Ferenc Molnar and Lillian Fuchs.
 She especially enjoys encouraging young violists to explore and champion the viola as a distinct and special tenor voice in the string family.

-Julia is a graduate of Oberlin College (B.A. in Music).
-She received her M.A. in Music Performance from San Francisco State College and has an Honorary PhD. in Music from Colby College.
+Julia is the violist of The Portland String Quartet.
+She received a B.A. from Oberlin, an M.A. in Music Performance from San Francisco State College and an Honorary PhD. from Colby College.

 Graybert Beacham completed coursework toward a D.M.A. in Music Education, Boston University; M.M.
 Violin Performance, Cleveland Institute of Music; B.M.
 Violin Performance, Cleveland Institute of Music, and Meadowmount School of Music, directed by Ivan Galamian.